Search Menu

 • Infection or bacterial imbalance

 • Stress: As in humans, changes that cause emotional stress, such as boarding, moving, traveling, or losing a home, can result in colitis.
 (That’s one reason why many dogs in shelters suffer from diarrhea.)
-Some studies have suggested that probiotics work as well as antibiotics in clearing up diarrhea in shelter dogs.
+Some studies have suggested that probiotics work as well as antibiotics in clearing up diarrhea in dogs in shelters.

 • Diet: This can include abrupt changes in diet, eating spoiled food, or food that just doesn’t agree with the dog.